Remote Viewing Methods

 Controlled Remote Viewing (CRV)

-During experimentation at SRI from 1987 – 1985, Ingo Swann an SRI sub contractor began compiling a set of psychic methods which he felt addressed the important aspects of psychic work.
-The methods center around an artistic process – writing or sketching data, using strict protocols whilst sitting at a table in a full alert state.
-The idea behind the method was to create a method that made RV teachable to others but to also decrease ‘noise’ within the RV process from an initial 20% signal – 80% noise.
+During experimentation at SRI from 1972 – 1985, Ingo Swann a SRI sub contractor, began constructing a set of psychic methods which he felt addressed the important aspects of psychic work.
+The methods centre around an artistic process – writing or sketching data, using strict protocols whilst sitting at a table in a full alert state.
+The idea behind the method was to create a technology that made (RV) Remote Viewing, teachable to others but to also decrease the ‘noise’ within the RV process from an initial 20% signal – 80% noise.
 Reports from SRI (1984/85) indicate that the new process managed to reverse the signal to noise problem to 80% signal and 20% noise.
 This method was called CRV (Controlled remote Viewing) and eventually developed into a set of six stages, each stage building on the previous, opening a wider channel and picture of the target with each stage.
 The CRV process was paid for and sold into the U.S. Military as their primary Remote Viewing technique.

 There are currently a number of people teaching a number of alternative versions of the CRV method.